Lacrymology/states/doc/pysc.rst

     nrpe.check(check_universe, {"answer": 42})

-Let's take a look to what's going on there: In the last line, the function ``check_universe`` is registered as the function that will receive the parsed config options and command line arguments as its first parameter and return a sequence of arguments to be passed to a ``nagiosplugin.Check`` instance that will be prepared by the ``pysc`` library with some custom settings.
+Let's take a look to what's going on there: In the last line, the function ``check_universe`` is registered as the ``prepare function``.
+This is the function that will receive the parsed config options as the first (and only) parameter ``config`` and command line arguments as its first parameter and return a sequence of arguments to be passed to a ``nagiosplugin.Check`` instance that will be prepared by the ``pysc`` library with some custom settings.
 The second argument to the ``nrpe.check`` function is an optional dictionary of default values which will be inserted into the configuration values pipeline.
 The call to this check should be something similar to this::